Porkie778/testing/README.md

 #### tracks.js

 This file shows the clear button beside any of the fields that have data in them in the form on `/tracks`.
 It also uses `localStorage` to store the position the user has scrolled from the top.
-It also has code to prevent a text box from submitting the form
+It also has code to prevent a text box from submitting the form.
 ```javascript
 const region = [
     document.getElementById("regionFilter"),